Ian Fells: Life and career

-Fells is a long-standing advocate of nuclear power.
+Fells was a long-standing advocate of nuclear power.
 As of 2008, Fells was of the view that "any notion that renewables can provide for all our [energy] requirements is a mischievous and reckless boast".

+Fells made over 500 television and radio programmes, including the TV popular science series Take Nobody's Word For It with Carol Vorderman, and regularly appeared as guest expert and judge on The Great Egg Race from 1979 to 1986.